Vazimax/Dataset-Generation/RESEARCH_PAPER_FINAL.md

 ReposVul, used in this work, provides over 2,000 vulnerable functions across multiple programming languages, with CVE-disjoint splits to prevent data leakage in evaluation.

+### 2.4 Variant Generation of Vulnerable Code

+Beyond curation, several efforts acknowledge the need for richer vulnerable corpora.
+Large-scale datasets like DiverseVul provide breadth but remain heavily imbalanced, with vulnerable instances comprising a small minority, which can hinder robust learning.
+Other resources (e.g., vulnerability reproduction datasets and curated patch corpora) emphasize reproducibility and fix mining rather than variant synthesis.
+Our work differs by explicitly generating compiling, semantically vulnerable variants that vary surface form while preserving CWE semantics, directly targeting diversity and balance.
+Empirically, our results show that such variants materially affect detector outcomes, motivating variant-centric datasets as a complement to existing benchmarks.

 ---

 ## 3. Methodology

+We organize the pipeline into seed selection, model-driven generation, compile-time filtering, and evaluation.
+Minimal CWE-specific seeds prompt a fine-tuned CodeT5-base model to produce candidate bodies.
+Outputs are sanitized and extracted, then validated with `clang -fsyntax-only` to ensure syntactic correctness.
+Accepted variants form the dataset used to benchmark detector recall and evasion.

 ### 3.1 Dataset: ReposVul